TUDSSL/condenar/Data/MainStudy/Data/SurveyResults/README.md

-This file includes the complete survey results.
+This file includes the complete survey results collected during the TURNER user study.